-When an airline has overbooked a flight they must first ask for volunteers to give up their seats before passengers are denied boarding.
+When an airline has overbooked a flight it must first ask for volunteers to give up their seats before passengers are denied boarding.

-If you volunteer to give up your seat:
+If you volunteer to give up your seat

 - You must be provided with compensation, either cash or airline vouchers.
-The level of compensation must be agreed with you; - 2.
-If you decide to continue your journey, the airline must also book you onto an alternative flight.
+The level of compensation must be agreed with you. - If you decide to continue your journey, the airline must also book you onto an alternative flight.
 If the airline cannot fly you to your intended airport, it is allowed to fly you to another airport within the same region.
-The airline must then transfer you to either your intended airport or a close by location agreed with you; and - 3.
+The airline must then transfer you to either your intended airport or a close by location agreed with you.

 If you decide not to continue your journey the airline must refund your ticket and give you a flight back to the original point of departure if relevant.
 Refunds should be provided by the airline within seven days.

-Denied boarding continued...

 If an insufficient number of passengers volunteer to give up their seats, the airline will deny boarding to a number of passengers.

-If the airline denies you boarding:
+If the airline denies you boarding

 - You are entitled to immediate compensation.
-(Please see table 2 on page 18 for compensation rates); - 2.
-You are also entitled to a refund or alternative travel arrangements.
+(See page 12 for compensation rates). - You are also entitled to a refund or alternative travel arrangements.